amulet032/UrbanAccessibilityAnalysis/README.md

 ## Methodology

-The analysis workflow includes the following steps:
+The analytical workflow includes the following steps:

-1. **Data acquisition**
+### 1. Data Acquisition
-   - Download road network and service locations from OpenStreetMap.
+- Download Christchurch road network and service locations from OpenStreetMap.

-2. **Data preparation**
+### 2. Data Preparation
 - Clean and structure spatial datasets using GeoPandas.
-   - Extract relevant service categories.
+- Extract healthcare and supermarket locations.

-3. **Network construction**
+### 3. Network Construction
 - Build a road network graph using OSMNX.
-   - Calculate travel distances along the network.
+- Map service locations to their nearest road network nodes.

-4. **Accessibility analysis**
+### 4. Accessibility Analysis
-   - Measure distance or travel time to the nearest essential services.
+- Generate sample grid locations across Christchurch.
-   - Compare accessibility across suburbs.
+- Compute shortest-path road network distance from each location to the nearest service.

-5. **Visualisation**
+### 5. Visualisation
-   - Produce maps and charts to illustrate spatial accessibility patterns.
+- Produce accessibility maps and statistical summaries to illustrate spatial service access patterns.

 ---